rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 unwinder, it is possible for one unwinder to call into the other.
 As they are not compatible, this will likely result in either a crash or a failed unwind.
-To avoid this problem, libraries should always be built with `-Wl,--exclude-library,libgcc.a` and `-Wl,--exclude-library,libunwind.a` (the latter is only necessary for 32-bit ARM) to ensure that unwind symbols are not re-exported from shared libraries.
+To avoid this problem, libraries should always be built with `-Wl,--exclude-libs,libgcc.a` and `-Wl,--exclude-libs,libunwind.a` (the latter is only necessary for 32-bit ARM) to ensure that unwind symbols are not re-exported from shared libraries.

 Even with the above precautions, it is still possible for an improperly built